 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-This low-prep, budget-friendly whole chicken (with gravy!) recipe turns out moist and flavorful every single time in the Instant Pot.
+This low-prep, budget-friendly Instant Pot Whole Chicken recipe turns out moist and flavorful every single time.
 The fresh herbs, garlic, and onion hidden inside the bird bring big flavor as they slowly marry with the chicken juices.
 The drippings at the end are used to create a delicious gravy to serve on top.

 Benefits of Making Whole Chicken in the Instant Pot

-While cooking a whole chicken in the Instant Pot does not yield the prettiest bird ever, this method does have 3 major benefits:
+While cooking a whole chicken in the Instant Pot does not yield the prettiest bird ever, this method does have some major benefits:

 - You can make the gravy directly in the Instant Pot, instead of dirtying up a pan on the stovetop.

-- The Instant Pot doesn’t heat up your kitchen like roasting in the oven does.
-(And also uses less energy.)
+- The Instant Pot doesn’t heat up your kitchen like Roasted Chicken and Vegetables does.

-Or, if you prefer to serve this as a whole bird, we’ll show you how to create a crispier exterior by placing it under the broiler at the end of the cook time.
+If you prefer to serve this as a whole bird, we’ll show you how to create a crispier exterior by placing it under the broiler at the end of the cook time.
 Serve it with some Bread Machine Dinner Rolls and Homemade Stuffing for a divine meal!

-Only a few fresh, whole foods ingredients are needed for this healthy and flavorful chicken meal.
+Only a few fresh, whole-food ingredients are needed for this healthy and flavorful chicken meal.

 Prep the Bird